Sage-Bionetworks-Challenges/cnb-tools/docs/user-guide/contributing.md

     git push
     ```

-4. **Make a PR to `develop` once ready**
+4. **Open a PR to upstream `develop` once ready**

-    Someone from the Sage Challenges & Benchmarking team will review,
+    Follow our PR template.
+Someone from the Sage Challenges &
-    and will either approve + merge, or requests changes.
+    Benchmarking team will then review, and either approve + merge
+    or requests changes.

 ### Code style